-+ When you are cheering on the team as a coach, consider having your notebook or clipboard in hand.
-Wear an eco coach or eco hero outfit if it seems right.
++ When you are cheering on the team as a coach, consider wearing an eco coach or eco hero outfit if it seems right.

-+ When you are cheering on the team as a cheerleader, blue and green pom-poms from up-cycled old t-shirts or other repurposed fabric might be cool.
++ When you are cheering on the team as a cheerleader, blue and green pom-poms from repurposed t-shirts or fabric might be cool.
 Wear an eco cheerleader or eco hero outfit if it makes sense.

-+ Leading a group in a specific cheer or eco sing-along can be good, even if you don't sing great.
++ Leading a group in a specific cheer or an eco sing-along can be good.

 + When cheering on a group, some of the group may look skeptical or even critical.
 However, know that most of those skeptical looking peeps probably do like your talk.
 It can be hard to tell whether or not people in an audience like or dislike your presentation by watching them.
 A lot of peeps want to let loose and cheer with you - but peer pressure and stuff can keep them from whooping it up - or even looking happy during your presentation.

 + Even though some people might appear annoyed even as they are clapping or cheering, inside they may be thrilled that you are getting them and others to stand up and support the eco actions or eco issue that you are cheering about.
 We have talked with peeps that have told us afterwards that they wish more people would have stood up and cheered - even though we thought that those very people were annoyed during our presentations due to their ambivalent vibe.

-+ It's time for more of us on Team XOEarth to holler and cheer and even boo too - to show support for our side, to show disdain for our opponents, and to have a good time while we are saving our biosphere.
++ It's time for more of us on Team XOEarth to holler and cheer - to show support for our side, and boo - too to show our disdain for our opponents.
+So let's whoop it up while we are saving our biosphere.

 + Create and seek out new ways to challenge and honor managers, employees, customers, residents or neighbors for taking their eco logical actions.
-However, your environmental awards, XOEarth Awards, cool moves or your other classics will always be good to go.
+Then keep your environmental awards, XOEarth Awards, cool moves or your other classics ready to go.

-+ The Colorado University MENV Sustainability Planning and Management specialization will prepare students to design and implement sustainability initiatives. / colorado.edu
++ The Colorado University MENV Sustainability Planning and Management specialization prepares students to design and implement sustainability initiatives. / colorado.edu

 + Sustainable management: Sustainable management takes the concepts from sustainability and synthesizes them with the concepts of management.
 Sustainability has three branches: the environment, the needs of present and future generations, and the economy. / wikipedia.org